- Home

 What is a financial safety net?

-A financial safety net is a blanket term for a set of measures you can put in place to protect your finances from life’s uncertainties, whether that’s an unexpected tax bill, a car breakdown, or not being able to work.
+A financial safety net is a blanket term for a set of measures aimed at protecting your finances from life’s uncertainties, whether that’s an unexpected tax bill, a car breakdown, or not being able to work.

-Financial safety nets look different from person to person but they can be a combination of all sorts of financial products including savings accounts and insurance policies.
-We cover the different types of financial safety nets in more detail below.
+Financial safety nets differ from person to person but they can be a combination of all sorts of financial products, including savings accounts and insurance policies.
+We cover the different options available in more detail below.

 Why is having a financial safety net important?

-Having a financial safety net is an important step in building financial resilience, so you’re better able to manage unexpected situations or emergencies.
+Having a financial safety net is an important step in building financial resilience, and should mean you’ll be better able to manage unexpected situations or emergencies.

 What are the different types of financial safety net?

-There are numerous approaches you can take to building a financial safety net, but generally, most people’s will include either savings accounts or insurance policies, or a combination of both these:
+There are various approaches you can take to build a financial safety net, but generally, most people will include either savings accounts or insurance policies, or a combination of these:

 Two popular types of savings accounts for creating a rainy day fund are instant access savings accounts and notice accounts with a short notice period.

-There are several types of protection policy that you can take out as part of your financial safety net, including:
+There are several types of protection policy that you can take out, including:

 Life insurance

-More than half (63%) of homeowners and around a third (29%) of renters have life insurance in place, according to insurer Royal London, making it one of the most common insurance policies that people have.
+More than half (63%) of homeowners and around a third (29%) of renters have life insurance in place, according to insurer Royal London, making it one of the most common types of insurance policy people have.

 Generally, you’ll find that the younger you are when you take out your policy, the cheaper your premiums will be, as there’s less chance of a claim being made during the policy term.

-Whilst it’s not a legal requirement to take out life cover at the same as you take out a mortgage, it is advisable if you want to ensure that the mortgage will be paid regardless of what happens.
+Whilst it’s not a legal requirement to take out life cover at the same as a mortgage, it is advisable if you want to ensure that the mortgage will continue to be paid in the event of your death.
 You can read more about life insurance in our article Life insurance for over 50s explained.

 Critical illness cover

-Critical illness cover is a type of insurance that is designed to pay out a tax-free lump sum if you are diagnosed with one of the serious illnesses or disabilities predefined in the insurer’s policy during the policy term.
+Critical illness cover is a type of insurance that is designed to pay out a tax-free lump sum if you are diagnosed with one of the serious illnesses or disabilities predefined in the insurer’s policy.

-The types of conditions that critical illness usually covers will vary between insurers, but normally include illnesses and disabilities that are long-term such as some cancers, heart attacks and strokes, and also usually include multiple sclerosis and Parkinson’s disease.
+This type of cover runs for a set term of your choice.
+The types of conditions that critical illness usually covers will vary depending on which insurer you go to.
+However, they normally include illnesses and disabilities that are long-term such as some cancers, heart attacks and strokes, as well as multiple sclerosis and Parkinson’s disease.

-One key thing to be aware of with critical illness cover is that lots of conditions might not be covered, so you need to make sure to read the small print carefully before taking out a policy.
+One key thing to be aware of with critical illness cover is that some conditions might not be covered, so you need to read the small print carefully before taking out a policy.
 Read more about critical illness cover in our guide Everything you need to know about critical illness cover.

-Of all the insurance policy types listed here, income protection is the least common option with only 20% of homeowners and 6% of renters having a policy, says Royal London.
+Of all the insurance policy types listed here, income protection is the least common option with only 20% of homeowners and 6% of renters having this kind of cover, according to Royal London.
 This is despite there being a higher chance that you’d need to make a claim for this type of policy than any of the others.
-Royal London says that men face a 26% chance of being off work for two months or more, with this rising to 37% for women.

 How big should a financial safety net be?